 “New York is one of only a handful states in the U.S. where a license or professional degree acquired during a marriage is considered property.
 Its lifetime value is calculated by experts, who can charge up to $30,000 for their services, and then divided as one of the couple’s assets.”

-But if you earned the degree, why is it considered marital property?
+If you earned the degree, why is it considered marital property?

 That’s a complicated question.
 There’s significant variation in how different jurisdictions treat professional degrees.
 In states like New York, the degree is considered a property that can be valuated and divided.